by Pete Zdanis

 18. How often are you in contact with your sponsor/upline?

 Some sponsors are better than others.
 If someone has a poor relationship, or no relationship, with their sponsor, then look further upline, or even crossline, for a coach or mentor.
 Use your upline for two-on-one meetings with prospects, three-way calls and tag e-mails in your business building.
+Also, it will be to your distinct advantage to take the initiative to communicate with your upline on a regular basis.

 19. Are you involved with any other network marketing companies?
 If so, why?